 The RDEK engaged Sperling Hansen Associates (SHA) to prepare a review of the RDEK’s Solid Waste Management System in 2017.
 The goal of this review was to provide an assessment of the current opportunities available to reduce, reuse and recycle in the RDEK; and to identify the strengths of the existing system and identify opportunities for future improvement.
 The review was completed in support of an update to the RDEK’s Solid Waste Management Plan, which is ongoing.
 The most recent update to the RDEK’s Solid Waste Management Plan was completed in 2003.
 The RDEK intends to continue to work towards updating the Solid Waste Management Plan, with a goal of completing a Draft Plan for consultation by mid 2019.

 The next step of the Solid Waste Management Plan update will be to form an Advisory Committee to refine goals for the RDEK’s Solid Waste System and identify feasible strategies, goals and targets for the next 10 years.
-We are now taking applications for the Committee (see link to online application below).

 Throughout the process, the RDEK will keep the community advised.
 If you have not already signed up for one of the RDEK's email groups, now is the time to get on the list and let news like this come right to your inbox.
 To sign up and learn more about our email group, click here.

 The RDEK is currently completing a review and update of its Solid Waste Management Plan, which will have implications on how waste and recycling is handled in the RDEK for the next 10 years.
 It is envisioned that the Advisory Committee will meet a minimum of six times between September 2018 and September 2019.
 The Committee will consist of various stakeholders including the public, municipal representatives, industry members, community groups and First Nations.
+The RDEK is currently reviewing the applications received for this committee and will be making appointments within the next month.

 The solid waste system in the RDEK is funded mostly through the tax base.
 Tipping fees are in place for some items, however, most household waste is accepted without a tipping fee.
 The system consists of a mixture of attended landfills and transfer stations as well as unattended transfer stations (garbage and recycling bin only) and marshalling areas (garbage, recycling and diversion areas).
 Overall there are 19 transfer stations located throughout the region.